Meeting CQC standards of care

 You can find out more about how the CQC inspects via the CQC website.

-The CQC inspected our Trust between 31 May and 3 July 2016.
-During this time a team of inspectors visited a cross-section of our community and mental health services.
+The Care Quality Commission (CQC) inspected our Trust between 18 and 27 September 2018, visiting a cross-section of our community and mental health services.

-- One service rated as ‘outstanding’, nine rated as ‘good’, six rated as ‘requires improvement’ overall
+- One service rated as ‘outstanding’, ten rated as ‘good’, and six rated as ‘requires improvement’ overall

 You can view the CQC report in full by clicking here.